Revelation 3:7-22

 and that the penalty for sin is eternal death.

-Second, repent and confess that Jesus Christ is Lord
+Second, repent and believe that Jesus Christ

 Lastly, pray and make Jesus Christ a part of your life.